For Immediate Release: Chicago Region Food System Fund Announces Three Focus Areas for Upcoming Grantmaking

 When times are easy and there’s plenty to go around, individual species can go it alone.
 But when conditions are harsh and life is tenuous, it takes a team sworn to reciprocity to keep life going forward.Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge and the Teachings of Plants Robin Wall Kimmerer, Author/Professor

 The Chicago region has a wealth of organizations growing, processing, and distributing food at various scales.
 These organizations need increased investment.
-The second round of funding will build on previous grantmaking by the Fund to continue building a resilient food system for the Chicago region.
-Goals for round two include identifying and addressing bottlenecks and barriers in building out equitable local and regional production and distribution capacity; increasing participation by those who have been marginalized in the system; and developing technology and other innovations to support new value chain and social movement integrations.
-Applications for round two funding open in September 2023.
+This “Grow Local and Regional Food Systems” round of funding builds on previous grantmaking by the Chicago Region Food System Fund to strengthen a resilient food system for the Chicago region.
+Strengthening our local and sustainable food system can also offer climate solutions with regional, national, and global implications.
+Goals for round two include identifying and addressing bottlenecks and barriers in building equitable local and regional production and distribution capacity; increasing participation by those who have been marginalized in the system; and developing technology and other innovations to support new value chain and social movement integrations.

 Food:Land:Opportunity